biscolab/laravel-recaptcha/README.md

 ## System requirements
 PHP 7.1 or greater

-Are you still using PHP 5.6?
+Are you still using PHP 5.x or 7.0?
 Please go to [V2](https://github.com/biscolab/laravel-recaptcha/tree/v2.0.4)

 ## Installation